Ethosym/verumverify/README.rst

 How It Works
 ---------------
-Verum Verify provides a single command line callable, :code:`verify` that takes one of of the following inputs:
+Verum Verify provides a single command line callable, :code:`verumverify` that takes one of of the following inputs:

 hash_id: